2016 Football NSW season: 2016 National Premier League NSW Men's 2

 The 2016 National Premier League NSW Men's 2 was the fourth edition of the NPL NSW 2 as the second level domestic association football competition in New South Wales.
 14 teams competed, playing each other twice for a total of 26 rounds, with the top team at the end of the year promoted to the NPL NSW Men's 1 competition.
 The league began on March 6 with the regular season concluding on August 28.
 The top 6 teams competed in the finals series.

 Finals

 2016 National Premier League NSW Men's 3

 The 2016 National Premier League NSW Men's 3 was the fourth edition of the newly renamed NPL NSW Men's 3 to be incorporated under the National Premier Leagues banner.
 12 teams competed, playing each other twice for a total of 22 rounds.

 2016 NSW State League

 The 2016 NSW State League was the fourth edition of the newly renamed State League to be incorporated under the National Premier Leagues banner.
 12 teams competed, playing each other twice for a total of 22 matches.

 Finals

-2016 National Premier League NSW Women's 1
+2016 National Premier Leagues NSW Women's 1

 The 2016 National Premier League NSW Women's 1 was the third edition of the NPL NSW Women's competition to be incorporated under the National Premier Leagues banner.
 10 teams competed, playing each other twice for a total of 18 rounds.